hiiamboris/red-wiki/Red-View-Graphic-System.md

 Notes:
 * This is a big difference with the Rebol/View engine which only has deferred mode support.

+# Two-way binding

+Face objects rely on the Red ownership system to bind the object with the series used in facets, so that any change in one of the facet (even a deep change) is detected by the face object and processed according to the current synchronization mode (realtime or deferred).

+On the other side, changes made to the rendered graphic objects are reflected instantly in the corresponding facets.
+For example, typing in a `field` face will reflect the input in the `text` facet in live.

+This two-way binding simplifies the interaction with the graphic objects for the programmer, without the need of any specific API.
+Modifying the facets using the core Red series actions is enough.

+Example:

+    view [
+    	list: text-list data ["John" "Bob" "Alice"]
+    	button "Add" [append list/data "Sue"]
+    	button "Change" [lowercase list/data/1]
+    ]

 # Events

 ### Event names